The Deep Blue Sea (2016 edition)

 Terence Rattigan's devastating masterpiece, a classic study of forbidden love, suppressed desire and the fear of loneliness – but at heart a deeply moving love story.

 A flat in Ladbroke Grove, West London.
 1952.
 When Hester Collyer is found by her neighbours in the aftermath of a failed suicide attempt, the story of her tempestuous affair with a former RAF pilot and the breakdown of her marriage to a High Court judge begins to emerge.
 With it comes a portrait of need, loneliness and long-repressed passion.

 Behind the fragile veneer of post-war civility burns a brutal sense of loss and longing.

-First performed in 1952, The Deep Blue Sea was revived at the National Theatre in 2016, in a production directed by Carrie Cracknell and starring Helen McCrory as Hester.
+First performed at the Duchess Theatre in the West End in March 1952, Terence Rattigan's The Deep Blue Sea was revived at the National Theatre in 2016, in a production directed by Carrie Cracknell and starring Helen McCrory as Hester.

 'Few dramatists have written with more understanding of the human heart' Michael Billington

 'A devastating portrait of a woman adrift on love's ocean, desperately afraid of loneliness and blighted by the social conventions of the early Fifties'Evening Standard